NervousBlakedown/match_point/README.md

    Matches aren’t just for chatting—they’re for real-life dates.
 You and your match have **7 days** to meet in person, or both of you lose your money.
 Womp womp.

 4. **📅 Set Your Availability**
    Think of it like scheduling an interview, but way more fun!
 Once you match, add your availability and plan a time that works for both of you.

 5. **🚫 No Excuses Allowed**
    Ghosting?
 Terrible excuses?
-Forget it!
+You deserve better, kings and queens!
 If you back out, you lose your $5, and if it’s a pattern, you’re **banned**.
 No exceptions.

 6. **📱 Tap to Confirm**
    When you meet, simply tap your phones together (or scan a QR code) to verify your date.
 Both of you get your $5 refunded if you show up!

 7. **💔 No-Show Fee**
    If your match doesn’t show up, their $5 becomes yours.
-Call it karma—or just a great reason to follow through.
+Call it God's will for your life, karma, or just a great reason to follow through.

 ---